- About US

-Join CCAD’s expert faculty during free lunchtime presentations about their work in art and design.
-These short presentations — one hour in total — will be on a single project, a creative skill, a presentation of work, or a professional experience.
-Guests are invited to bring a brown bag lunch (or pick up something from CCAD’s cafeteria).
+Throughout Spring Semester, 2017, CCAD's expert faculty gave presentations about their work in art and design.
+These short presentations — one hour in total — focused on a single project, a creative skill, a presentation of work, or a professional experience.

 Animation Adjunct Instructor Gavrilo Gnatovich has been an award-winning animation director/designer for more than 30 years, primarily with his company, Knock Knock Cartoons.
 During his career, Gnatovich has created animated commercials for big-name companies, including Coca-Cola, America Online, Goodyear, and McDonald's.
 He’ll talk about his work and the changing world of animation.